-Residencies and awards include: the Elizabeth Murray Artist Residency, Salem Art Works Residency, the 2017 Mona Ruth Brickman Artist of the Year Award from Albany Center Gallery, and a 2009 and 2013 Juror’s award at the Artists of the Mohawk Hudson Region Exhibition.
+Residencies and awards include: Salem Art Works Residency, the Elizabeth Murray Artist Residency, the 2017 Mona Ruth Brickman Artist of the Year Award from Albany Center Gallery, and a 2009 and 2013 Juror’s award at the Artists of the Mohawk Hudson Region Exhibition.
 In 2009 and 2015 he received the University at Albany Purchase Award at the Artists of the Mohawk Hudson Region Exhibition.
-Collections include the University Art Museum, Siena College, and the College of Saint Rose.
+Public collections include the University Art Museum, Siena College, and the College of Saint Rose.

 Cirmo was born in Utica, NY and completed his first two years of college at Munson Williams Proctor Arts Institute.
-He received a B.F.A. in Painting and Drawing from the College of Saint Rose in Albany, NY, and an M.F.A. in Painting and Drawing from the State University of New York at Albany in Albany, NY.
-Cirmo lives and works in Albany, NY and is an Assistant Professor of Painting and Drawing at Onondaga Community College.
+He received a B.F.A. in Painting and Drawing from the College of Saint Rose in Albany, NY, and an M.F.A. in Painting and Drawing from the State University of New York at Albany.
+Cirmo lives and works in Albany, NY and is an Assistant Professor at SUNY OCC in Syracuse, NY.